adamvarga/AV_Productimport/README.md

 - Category import & assing to product
 - Fix with another product type (conf., grouped etc.)
 - Dashboard with imported data
-- Transaction email for admin with import result

 Support
 -------